-Julianne Hartmann has been involved in the bamboo industry for 25 years.
+Julianne Hartmann has been involved in the bamboo industry for over 25 years.
 Her key areas of expertise are plantation establishment and maintenance for shoots or timber, including propagation, nursery skills, harvest and curing of bamboos, and bamboo crafting.
 Julianne, with her late husband Rob Swain, worked extensively in East Timor developing on local bamboo skills and materials to empower people with new techniques and designs for housing, village development, furniture making and for cultivating and treating bamboo.She was a contributing author to the Bamboo chapter of the Tropical Permaculture Guidebook.

 Read Robyn Francis’ article about Bamboo